 Trees soak up polluted stormwater with their roots and intercept rainwater in their canopies.
 They filter pollution such as pesticides, fertilizers, and animal waste out of runoff; and when planted near water, they shade the river and its streams, keeping them cool.

+Every tree plays an important role in reducing air pollution and controlling destructive stormwater runoff.
 The leaves and bark of a tree retain a surprising amount of water, allowing some of it to evaporate and some to more slowly reach the ground.
 Depending on the size and species, a single tree can store 100 gallons or more.

 Trees planted along streams and on slopes prevent erosion and form a valuable buffer system with strips of vegetation along streams and rivers, which filter pollutants, and slow and cool down runoff.
 The buffer zone becomes even more important as climate change increases the frequency and severity rainfall in the watershed.

 If you are planting trees on your property, find out which tree species will be healthy in the long-run by checking out our Tree Resilience Toolkit, which reviews climate change impacts on tree species of the Huron River watershed.

 Use Rain Barrels

-Rain barrels slow the rapid flow of water that enters the Huron during heavy rains, helping to prevent volatile fluctuations that cause erosion.
+Rain barrels collect runoff from rooftops and slow the rapid flow of water that enters the Huron River system during heavy rains, helping to prevent volatile fluctuations that cause erosion and contribute to flooding.

-Watering your garden and lawn takes up 40% of your household water during the summer.
+You Save Water and Money!
+Watering your garden and lawn during the summer can take up to 40% of your household water use.
 Using water from your rain barrel is free!

-- Rain Barrel Information from the Ecology Action Center
+Rain Barrel Information from the Ecology Action Center

 Important Maintenance Components from the Low Impact Design Center, Inc.

 Tips & Maintenance Information from the City of Duluth and Lake Superior

 Build Your Own Rain Barrel Instructions from the Chesapeake Bay Foundation

-Help Create Demand for Rain Barrels
+Create Demand for Rain Barrels

 We encourage all watershed residents to use rain barrels and know that they are not as easy to find as we would like.
 Ask your local hardware retailer to offer them for sale and let them know you’ll be the first buyer.